-“FLY FROM HERE,” with YES (FLY FROM HERE, 2011): A six-part, 25-minute suite of songs, very much in the style of Yes’ seminal prog-rock triumphs from the 1970s, that opened the band’s 20th studio release.
+“FLY FROM HERE,” with YES (FLY FROM HERE, 2011): A six-part, 25-minute suite of songs – very much in the style of Yes’ seminal prog-rock triumphs from the 1970s – which opened the band’s 20th studio release.
 The initial track grew from a demo originally recorded by keyboardist Geoff Downes and vocalist Trevor Horn for the Buggles, before both briefly joined Yes in 1980.
 A tour behind the resulting album Drama included another early version of “Fly From Here.”
 Horn then switched to the producer’s chair for Yes’ hit recordings 90125 and Big Generator, before departing.
-When Downes and Horn returned for this long-awaited album, the first in a decade by Squire and Co., the tune was revived and then expanded.
+When Downes and Horn returned for this long-awaited album – the first in a decade by Squire and Co. – the tune was revived and then expanded.
 Enthusiastic fans then pushed Fly From Here into the Top 40.

 CHRIS SQUIRE: When we got together to do Fly From Here, one of the first conversations Trevor Horn and I had was that it would be kind of interesting to expand the revamped “Fly From Here” song.
 It was originally written for the Drama album, but didn’t make it on because of the time constraints.
 When we talked about reviving that song, the second part of the conversation was that maybe we shouldn’t just do that.
 Maybe we should make it into a longer piece in the classic Yes style.
 And we embraced that idea.
 We trolled around for other bits of music to put together, and it all worked very well.
 It’s a good album.
 When we finished it, everybody was very happy with the way it turned out.
 Of course, working with Trevor Horn again is always a great experience for me.
 We have a lot of fun, creating in the studio together.
 I really feel very sure when I’m working with him, because he will make sure the best comes out of the project.